 Bands can also take advantage of screen printing’s affordability, and the plethora of options it offers in terms of designs, apparel and ink.
 “Producing merch can get costly,” says Michelle Zarella, sales and marketing director at Asbury Park, NJ-based Bands On A Budget, which specializes in gearing up bands for less.
 “We keep groups within their budgets while giving them retail-quality merchandise.”

 Finally, because screen-printed tees offer a retail style, they give clients the opportunity to ask for a good price.
 “They’re cheap to buy and easy to sell at a markup,” Kaule says.
-“Some bands with larger followings develop clothing lines, and during the tour they’ll gradually introduce them.
-To make money, they have to promote themselves.”
+“Some bands with larger followings develop clothing lines, and during the tour they’ll gradually introduce them.”

 Help From My Friends